smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 ###### Menu Pathways

-Main Menu \> Operator replay menu (#4) \> Display Captured Data log (#8) \> option 5=Display.
+Main Menu > Operator replay menu (#4) > Display Captured Data log (#8) > option 5=Display.

 ###### Fields
-- Log record RRN: The relative record number of this record in physical file OPRLOGF40
+- **Log record RRN**: The relative record number of this record in physical file OPRLOGF40
-- Type:
+- **Type**:
    -   C = Operator Replay screen data capture
    -   S = SCANSPLF report spool file scanning
    -   M = Message data capture
-- Capture ID: The identifier assigned to a group of data capture rules.
+- **Capture ID**: The identifier assigned to a group of data capture rules.
 For Operator Replay screen data capture, this label is in addition to the Script Name and Sequence number.
-- (Capture) Seq: The sequence number assigned to the data capture definition, representing the order of capture within the Capture ID.
+- **(Capture) Seq**: The sequence number assigned to the data capture definition, representing the order of capture within the Capture ID.
-- Scrn Row: For screen data capture, this is the row where the data capture operation started.
+- **Scrn Row**: For screen data capture, this is the row where the data capture operation started.
-- Col(-umn): The column within the Row (above) where the data capture started.
+- **Col(-umn)**: The column within the Row (above) where the data capture started.
-- Length: The length of data that was captured, starting at the Row and Col specified.
+- **Length**: The length of data that was captured, starting at the Row and Col specified.
 For Operator Replay screen data, up to 1920 characters of displayable data may be captured by a single capture rule.
 (For display formats larger than 24 X 80, more than one screen capture rule would be required to capture more than 1920 characters of data.)
-- Capture Job ID: The IBM i full job name that made the Captured Data log entry.
+- **Capture Job ID**: The IBM i full job name that made the Captured Data log entry.
 This is the job that will be shown if the function key F9=WRKJOB is pressed.
-- Date: The log file entry date, in CCYYMMDD format.
+- **Date**: The log file entry date, in CCYYMMDD format.
 Used to purge the log file, based on the LSAM log file retention days (refer to LSAM Parameters).
-- Time stamp: The IBM i system time when the log entry was written.
+- **Time stamp**: The IBM i system time when the log entry was written.
-- Script Name: The Operator Replay Script name that triggered this data capture.
+- **Script Name**: The Operator Replay Script name that triggered this data capture.
-- Step number: The Sequence number of the Operator Replay script step being executed when the data  was captured.
+- **Step number**: The Sequence number of the Operator Replay script step being executed when the data  was captured.
-- Numeric: Y = yes, N = No: Indicates whether numeric data compression was specified for the captured data.
+- **Numeric**: Y = yes, N = No: Indicates whether numeric data compression was specified for the captured data.
-- Rows 1-12 Rows 13-24 2..5...10....5...20: The row and columns of the capture data are labeled.
+- **Rows 1-12 Rows 13-24 2..5...10....5...20**: The row and columns of the capture data are labeled.
 Press PageDown or PageUp to toggle between the display of rows 1-12 and 13-24.
 Either eye vision, or manipulation of the cursor may be used to help identify the exact column for each character of captured data, based on the numbered ruler line just above the first line of captured data.
 The ruler starts with number 2 and ends with number 78 (due to 5250 workstation display constraints), however, the actual captured data occupies columns 1 to 80 on the lines below the ruler.
 Thus, workstations that display the column location of the cursor should match the character location in the ruler line.

 ###### Functions